Updated September, 2020

 Unavoidable fixed costs are costs you have to incur if you want to stay in business.
 For example, the administrative costs of running a processing facility are an unavoidable fixed cost.
 Interest on term debt on the facility is also an unavoidable fixed cost.

 Sunk costs are costs that have been paid.
 A variable cost that is paid becomes a form of fixed cost called a sunk cost.
 Because the cost has already been paid, it is a fixed cost.
 Avoidable fixed costs become unavoidable fixed costs once the cost has been paid.
 Likewise, a variable cost becomes a sunk cost once it has been paid as shown in the figure below.
 For example, purchasing $2,000 worth of erasers to use in making pencils (above) is a sunk cost.
-So, as you progress through the production period, costs that were initially variable become fixed.
+As you progress through the production period, costs that were initially variable become fixed.
 Once the pencils are produced and entered into inventory, most of the variable costs have been incurred and become sunk or fixed costs.

 The net return or profit from the pencil example can be computed by using variable and fixed costs.